Skip to main content

 pyrefly check --remove-unused-ignores

-Repeat the steps above until you get a clean formatting run and a clean type check.
+Repeat these steps until you achieve a clean formatting run and a clean type check.

 Add Pyrefly to CI

-Once your project passes type checks without errors, you can ensure no new bugs are introduced.
-This is best enforced through CI (Continuous Integration) to prevent other maintainers from merging code with errors.
+After your project passes type checks without errors, you can prevent new bugs from being introduced.
+Enforce this through CI (Continuous Integration) to prevent other maintainers from merging code with errors.
 Here is an example for GitHub.

-Save your workflow in this path in your repository:
+Save your workflow in the following path within your repository:

 .github/workflows/typecheck.yml